-We analyzed the amount of Fe-OC in both the whole-ecosystem and microcosm sediment samples using the citrate bicarbonate dithionite (CBD) method.
+We analyzed the amount of Fe-OC in both the whole-ecosystem and microcosm sediment samples using the citrate bicarbonate dithionite (CBD) method (Figure S3).
 This method was first described for marine systems by Lalonde et al. (2012) and has since been adapted for freshwater lakes by Peter and Sobek (2018).
 It is important to note that our measurement of Fe-OC as the percentage of OC that is extractable using the CBD method is an operational definition (Fisher et al., 2021).
-We used this method to enable comparisons both between oxygen treatments and with other published work that used the same general approach (e.g., Lalonde et al., 2012; Peter & Sobek, 2018).
+CBD extractions have documented inefficiencies when extracting crystalline hematite (Thompson et al. 2019; Adhikiri & Yang, 2015) and carboxyl-rich compounds (Fisher et al. 2020).
+While Fe is the primary reducible metal that associates with OC, other metals, including aluminum (Al) and calcium (Ca), may also release OC during CBD extractions.
+However, previous work in soils found that CBD-extracted aluminum was approximately an order of magnitude lower than CBD-extracted Fe, and therefore quantitatively much less important (Sondheim and Standish, 1983).
+Moreover, we found that Fe was present in much ([?]
+5 times) higher quantities than Al and Ca in water samples across all of our sediment incubation treatments (Lewis et al., 2022), further justifying our use of the operational term Fe-OC.
+We used the CBD method to enable comparisons both between oxygen treatments and with other published work that used the same general approach (e.g., Lalonde et al., 2012; Peter & Sobek, 2018).

-Following the CBD method, each sediment sample was freeze-dried and divided into three treatments: initial, reduction, and control.
+Following the CBD method, each sediment sample was freeze-dried and divided into three treatments: initial, reduction, and control (Figure S3).
 "Initial" samples received no treatment and were used to measure the OC content of the sediment.
 "Reduction" samples were treated with a metal-complexing agent (trisodium citrate) and reducing agent (sodium dithionite) in a buffered solution (sodium bicarbonate) to measure how much Fe and OC were released as a result of Fe reduction.
-Control samples were used to account for the release of Fe and OC in the reduction treatment that resulted from processes other than Fe reduction.
+Control samples were used to account for the release of OC in the reduction treatment that resulted from processes other than Fe reduction.
 They were treated with the same buffer (sodium bicarbonate) and sodium chloride in the same ionic strength as the trisodium citrate and sodium dithionite of the reduction treatment.

 For both the control and reduction treatments, we measured 100 mg of homogenized, freeze-dried sediment into 15-mL polypropylene centrifuge tubes (Falcon Blue, Corning Inc., Corning, NY, USA).
 We then added 6 mL of either control or reduction buffer solution (0.11 M sodium bicarbonate) to each tube.
 The reduction buffer contained 0.27 M trisodium citrate, while the control buffer contained 1.6 M sodium chloride.
-After heating samples to 80°C in an oven, 0.1 g sodium dithionite was added to the reduction samples and 0.088 g sodium chloride was added to control samples, and samples were kept at 80°C for an additional 15 min.
-Samples were centrifuged for 10 min at 3100 RPM, and the supernatant was collected in a 50-mL centrifuge tube.
-This extraction process was repeated two more times for both treatments (Peter and Sobek, 2018).
-Finally, samples were rinsed three times using artificial lake water, which was prepared by diluting Artificial Hard Water from Marking and Dawson (1973) to 12.5% with Type I reagent grade water.
+After heating samples to 80°C in an oven, 0.1 g sodium dithionite was added to the reduction samples and 0.088 g sodium chloride was added to control samples.
+Samples were kept at 80°C for an additional 15 min, then centrifuged for 10 min at 3100 RPM.
+The supernatant was discarded.
+This extraction process was repeated two more times for both treatments, resuspending the sediment pellet each time by vortexing with buffer solution (Peter and Sobek, 2018).

+Following the extraction step, samples were rinsed three times using OC- and Fe-free artificial lake water.